We are ALL missing hanging out with our friends. The pandemic has made us feel farther apart from the people we love more than ever!

 What is a Virtual Escape Room?

-A virtual escape room (some people call a Zoom escape room) is played exactly the same way a physical escape room is played, only everyone participates from the comfort of their own home – or office, local coffee shop, library… All you need to participate is a computer and an internet connection!
+A virtual escape room (some people call it a Zoom escape room) is played exactly the same way as a real life escape room.
+The main difference, however, is that everyone participates from the comfort of their own home – or office, local coffee shop, library… All you need to participate is a computer and an internet connection!

-Your team will have to exhibit your very best communication, collaboration, and critical thinking skills to make its way through the game successfully.
-There are hidden clues around every corner – items that seem as though they have no importance to your mission could very well be the exact thing you need to crack the case wide open.
-You will be successful if they are able to trust one another throughout the process, listen, discuss the best course of action, and try different things until you find what works!
-It can only be done by working together.
+Your team will have to exhibit excellent communication, collaboration, and critical thinking skills to successfully make your way through the game.
+There are hidden clues and problems to solve around every corner – items that seem as though they have no importance to your mission could very well be the exact thing you need to crack the case wide open!

 Don’t worry – you and your friends won’t be completely on your own during your Zoom escape room!
 The Escape Game provides two people to help you along the way: an event Host and a Game Guide.
 Your Host is there to explain the mission, provide hints, and answer questions.